BitcoinAus/KYC/README.md

 ```

 ## Contracts
-There are two smart contracts.
+There is one smart contract.

-1. The repository ERC70 contract which stores data in Key Value pairs.
-The contract to holds clients KYC attestations will adhere to ERC780.
-We are using the ConsenSys uPort contract `0xc9ed21ffcc88a5072454c43bdfdbbe3430888b19` deployed on Rinkeby.
-2. The KYC proxy that implements business logic functions, such as "points value"
+1. The KYC proxy that implements business logic functions, such as "points value"

 ## Claim types
 Based on the 100 Point ID check Australia.